olaanders/rpg-wfrp/characters/npc-edgar-furfoot-halfling-hunter.md

 greenskins and the altered.
 It certainly beats milking cows, although Edgar still gets homesick for one thing: his mothers’ pies_

-> Quote: “You wouldn’t last a minute in the wilds, city boy.
+> “You wouldn’t last a minute in the wilds, city boy.
 I may be half your height, but I’m twice the man.”

 |**WS**|**BS**|**S**|**T**|**Ag**|**Int**|**WP**|**Fel**|